From Adaptation to Intelligence: A Systematic Review of Data, Strategies, and Impact in Personalized VR: Discussion

-As personalized interaction systems in VR transition to real-world deployments, a range of implementation challenges arise.
-These challenges span from technical issues in data collection and processing to human-system integration problems such as system adaptability and scalability.
 While many studies demonstrate promising outcomes in controlled environments, transferring these results into daily applications remains limited \cite{xie2021review}.
-In the following section, we would like to analyze these challenges from multiple aspects since it is important to address them to bridge the gap between experimental innovation and practical application.
-A simplified overview is shown in Figure \ref{fig:rq}(c).
-For clarity, we label each identified challenge as [\textbf{CH1}] -- [\textbf{CH5}], which are later referenced throughout the discussion and future research directions (Section \ref{sec:future}).
+In the following, we analyze these challenges from multiple aspects to bridge the gap between experimental innovation and practical application.